-“What happened next, Millicent?”
+“What happened next, Ms. Stingley?”

 She turned from the window, more interested to see the small doctor hang on words that would soon make him cower.

 “When my father and I walked to the car to go home, I told my him that granddad wasn’t the same person anymore and something needed to be done.
-Later that night, my father kissed me goodnight and left his cabinet keys at the foot of my bed.
+Later, my father kissed me goodnight and left his cabinet keys at the foot of my bed.
 I waited until my parents were asleep.
 I went downstairs and found the potassium cyanide.
 The next weekend, I went to see my grandfather.
 The Braves were playing the Dodgers.
 At first everything was fine.
 We drank a mocha blend with cinnamon.
 Granddad asked for a refill.
 As I took his cup, he called me nurse.
 I went to his room’s pantry, made his hot chocolate, and watched him go to sleep, forever.
 That was my first time.”

 A heavy silence enveloped the room.
-Dr. Pugh stared at his clipboard, and his right hand shook as it wrote in black ink, “cinnamon girl thinks she’s invulnerable”.
+Dr. Pugh stared at his clipboard and his right hand shook as it wrote in black ink, “cinnamon girl thinks she’s invulnerable”.
 Millicent crossed her arms and walked to the door.

 Dr. Pugh got up and unlocked the office door.
-He stood, slouched and speechless, as a confident Millicent strutted into the arms of the two larg-bodied corrections officers.
+He stood, slouched and speechless, as a confident Millicent strutted into the arms of the two large-bodied corrections officers.
 One of them spoke to her.